chawkiabd/Dynamic-Morphing-Wing/README.md

 There are three UDFs for each of the following applications:
 1. 2D Downward Dynamic Morphing Flap
-2. 2D Downward Dynamic Morphing Flap
+2. 2D Harmonic Morphing Flap
 3. 3D Morphing Wing with Seamless Side-edge Transition

 ## Prerequisites
 The UDFs were specifically developed and tested for ANSYS Fluent 18.1 and above, there is backward compatibility although some differences might be present in the building and compiling process within ANSYS Fluent.

 Make sure that a proper compiler is installed on the machine, Visual Studio 2012 for instance, and the environment variables are set accordingly.

 ## Getting Started